95trading/bybit-coinsweeper/README.md

-## 💣 Play Minesweeper Airdrop Hunt BybitCoinSweeper - Official Bybit Game [AUTO FREE]
+## 💣 Play Minesweeper Airdrop Hunt BybitCoinSweeper - Official Bybit Game

 Bybit has partnered with Mantle to develop the mini-game "Bybit CoinSweeper" – inspired by the classic Minesweeper game.
 This is your chance to experience the game and win rewards from a prize pool of **100,000 $MNT**!